 Travel insurance is essential if you’re planning a holiday as it covers cancellation and cutting your holiday short, as well as medical expenses if you need treatment abroad, or if you have to be flown home.

-It's not impossible to arrange travel insurance in order for you to take your holiday.
+It's not impossible to arrange travel insurance and many people with secondary breast cancer can and do continue to enjoy travelling.
 However, you will probably have to pay a higher premium because of the greater risk of a claim.

 Many insurers are reluctant to cover cancer patients because they are considered more likely to make a claim.
 Although there are some companies who specialise in providing cover for those with advanced cancer, you may need to try several companies.

 It can be helpful to have all the relevant information to hand.
 Some people choose to have a friend or family member with them when looking for travel insurance or to limit the amount of companies called in one day.
 You may want to consider using an insurance broker to find a suitable insurance provider for you.
-If you need help with providing any of the information you are asked for your specialist doctor or nurse should be able to provide this.
+If you need help with providing any of the information you are asked for your treatment team should be able to provide this.

 If you’re travelling to a country within the European Union (EU) there are mutual health arrangements that you can benefit from if you need medical care while you are on holiday.

-The European Health Insurance Care (EHIC Card) covers short trips in Europe and offers the same level of healthcare that local residents get (The EHIC Card has replaced the paper E111, which is no longer valid).
+The European Health Insurance Card (EHIC) covers short trips in Europe and offers the same level of healthcare that local residents get.
 You can apply online and the card is free of charge.
 Some insurers will waive an excess on medical expenses if travellers use this mutual agreement.